dlevine01/fernfolio-11ty-template/projects/baton rouge.md

 ---
-title: Help choose where to develop affordable housing and where to build stormwater-absorbing green infrastructure
+title: Select where to build affordable housing and where to create green space
 emoji: 🏡
 metaDescription: model stormwater risk
 date: 2022-08-20T00:00:00.000Z
-summary: Help an urban redevelopment agency in flood-affected Baton Rouge decide which of its properties to redevelop and which to convert to flood-absorbing green spaces.
+summary: Help an urban redevelopment agency in flood-affected Baton Rouge decide which of its properties to redevelop as affordable housing and which to convert to stormwater-absorbing green spaces.
 tags:
   - program development
   - spatial analysis